Yes, these police videos are awful to watch but we must not look away

 Despite their different geographic location, and the angles at which the incidents were filmed, both pieces of footage revealed the same truth - that an unarmed Black man was being killed by the police, even as he begged for help.

-On Friday, the city of Memphis prepared to release footage showing five officers arrest Tyre Nichols, a 29-year-old father who died after being detained during a traffic stop.
-His family said he was beaten, and treated like a human “pinanta”.
+On Friday, the city of Memphis released footage showing five officers arrest Nichols, a 29-year-old father who died after being detained during a traffic stop.
+His family said he was beaten, and treated like a human “piñata”.
 Five officers, all of them African American, have been charged with murder.

 After Ben Crump, the civil rights lawyer working for the young man’s family, said when he saw the footage it reminded him of the 1991 beating of Rodney King by officers in Los Angeles, the city has been bracing itself for protest and further anger.